All-Electric Smart Homes

 In partnership with SMUD, TRC Solutions is implementing the program on behalf of SMUD.
 TRC Solutions will be processing and reviewing all projects.
 Please submit the following to your TRC representative:

-- A completed, All-Electric Smart Homes Incentive Reservation Form at the start of the project
+- A completed, All-Electric Smart Homes application at the start of the project

 - The electronic input file for the correct version of the Title 24 energy compliance software for each model as constructed